 An Owner must promptly perform all maintenance and repair work within their unit, which if omitted, would affect the general or limited comment elements.
 This includes regular chimney cleaning and regular inspections of heating/air conditioning units to prevent leaks.

 An Owner shall not make structural modifications or alterations in his/her Unit unless he/she has previously fully informed the Board of Directors in writing, and obtained approval from the Board of Directors.
 Condo One may require a licensed engineer’s design sketch along with this request.
 Please download Architectural Change/Improvement Application here.
-The Application should be submitted to Thornhill Properties.
+The Application should be submitted to Village Management.

 Outside the Unit

 No Owner shall change the appearance of any exterior surface of any building, including his unit area, without the permission of the Board of Directors.
 Please download Architectural Change/Improvement Application here.
-The Application should be submitted to Thornhill Properties.
+The Application should be submitted to Village Management.